 If these requirements have been met, the maximum number of years/semesters a student can maintain these awards is four years or eight semesters.
 If a student should remain at the university beyond four years or eight semesters in order to complete the chosen degree requirements, s/he will be responsible for all charges.
-Likewise, if a student fails to meet the required GPA or chooses to reside off campus, then they will be responsible for all charges.
+Likewise, if a student fails to meet the required GPA they will be responsible for all charges.
 In addition, within the four years or eight semesters maximum allowed, should a student take more than a full course load, 19 hours or more, s/he will be responsible for the additional per credit hour cost.
+Also, should a student choose to attend summer school, s/he will be responsible for the costs incurred.